 • Be realistic with your expected mileage.
 Here, more miles will almost always return a more costly deal – though you need to set an allowance you can stick to or you'll just be stung with charges at the end.

-Here are our top-pick comparison sites, chosen for their ease of use – it's best to combine them for the broadest range of deals.
+Here are our top-pick comparison sites, chosen for their ease of use and listed in alphabetical order – it's best to combine them for the broadest range of deals.

 Top-pick car leasing comparison sites